Freelance Rate Calculator

 Enter your desired income to calculate your freelance rate

 Many new freelancers make the mistake of charging their old hourly rate.
-But freelancing comes with additional costs that employees don't pay.
+But freelancing comes with additional costs that W-2 employees don't pay.
+Use our take-home pay calculator to understand your actual tax burden.

 • Self-employment tax: 15.3% (both employer and employee portions of FICA)